nuclearcat/esp8266stuff/README.md

 experience any kind of problems.
 I strongly recommend to not add any code in time critical section, as it may make recognition of bits unreliable.
-WiP as CRC check need to be implemented.

 # ds18b20.c
 Tested on DS1820 (old model), but should work on others as well.